Skip Ribbon Commands

 - In the case of traineeships for recent graduates, Proof of Degree Completion must also be handed over as soon as possible.

-How is the work programme to be performed in the defined host organisation?
+How is the work programme to be performed in the host organisation defined?

 Should I study a foreign language before going abroad?